Biblical Steps to Restore Broken Relationships

 But it's possible.

-This is part of what I call the Ring phase in the complete framework for rebuilding life after addiction—exercising spiritual authority to restore what was broken.
+This is what we call the Ring phase in the complete framework for rebuilding life after addiction.
+Robe is identity restored.
+Ring is authority returned.
 You're not powerless.
-You're not just a victim of your past.
+You're not just defined by your past.
 You have authority in Christ to do the hard work of restoration.

-So if you're reading this and your relationship feels too broken to fix—don't give up.
+If your relationship feels too broken to fix, don't give up.
 Ask God for wisdom.
 Take it one step at a time.
 Keep showing up.
 Keep choosing love.
 Keep choosing humility.
 Keep choosing forgiveness.

 Your broken relationship doesn't have to stay broken.